 The Office of Counter Terrorism (OCT) was created as part of the merger that established the Division of Homeland Security and Emergency Services.
-OCT includes staff and Units from its predecessor, the Office of Homeland Security (OHS).
-Like OHS, OCT is not a law enforcement agency, but we work closely with the New York State Police and other law enforcement and public safety agencies in the fight against terrorism.
+OCT retains staff and units from its predecessor, the Office of Homeland Security (OHS).
+Like OHS, OCT is not a law enforcement agency, but it works closely with the New York State Police and other law enforcement and public safety agencies in the fight against terrorism.

 The Office of Counter Terrorism was created as one of four offices within the NYS Division of Homeland Security and Emergency Services (DHSES) by an act of the State Legislature in July 2010.
 As outlined in article 709-A of the NY Executive Law, the Office of Counter Terrorism is responsible for: